- Things to Know

-Bile duct cancer is a type of cancer that arises from the cells that line the bile ducts, the drainage system for bile of the liver.
+Bile duct cancer arises from the cells that line the bile ducts, the drainage system for bile produced by the liver.
 Bile ducts collect this bile, draining it into the gallbladder and finally into the small intestine where it aids in the digestion process.
 Bile duct cancer is also called cholangiocarcinoma.

 - Within the liver (intrahepatic) affecting the bile ducts located within the liver

 - Just outside of the liver (extrahepatic or perihilar) located at the notch of the liver where the bile ducts exit

 - Far outside of the liver (distal extrahepatic) near where the bile ducts enter the intestine (called the ampulla of Vater)

-Bile duct cancers are most commonly found just outside of the liver in the perihilar area and least commonly within the liver.
+Bile duct cancers are most commonly found just outside of the liver in the perihilar area and least commonly found within the liver.